-The 3rd wave of national health promotion movement, the Healthy Japan 21 (HJ21) is currently being actively promoted.
-The covered period is between the year 2000 and 2010 with defined set of goals.
-In this campaign, emphasis is placed in the prolongation of "healthy life span" which means the life span without disability.
+The 3rd wave of national health promotion movement, the Healthy Japan 21 (HJ21) covered the period between the year 2000 and 2010 with defined set of goals.
+In this campaign, emphasis was placed in the prolongation of "healthy life span" which means the life span without disability.
 This emphasis reflects resentment over a considerable number of elderly with disability in the face of the world longest life span.